Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AWe've made it.
+Speaker AWe made it.

 Speaker AYes.